 Actions taken by IEC:

 The site monitoring teams prepared and presented their reports at the next IEC meeting.
-The findings of the monitoring teams were sent in writing to the PIs of the respective studies, with an appeal to establish compliance within a period.
+The findings of the monitoring teams were sent in writing to the PIs of the respective studies, with an instruction appeal to establish compliance within one month a period.
 The compliance report was submitted to the IEC and recommendations were given to the PIs.

 In studies where the monitoring team found issues with the informed consenting process or the ICD, reconsenting of the participants was recommended by the IEC.
 It was also suggested that the re-consented documents be submitted to IEC.
-At study sites where the protocol unawareness was found, the whole team was asked to undergo re-training in GCP.
+At study sites where the protocol unawareness was found, the whole team was asked to undergo re-training in protocol as well as GCP.
 Explanations were asked from the study teams for the protocol deviations and interim reports were asked, to be submitted to IEC on time.
 At the two sites where recruitment of participants was done before obtaining IEC approval, the two patient data sets cannot be used in that research and a complete repetition of the enrolment process was recommended.
 The PI was instructed to make the necessary changes in the source document, wherever needed.
 The facility at the study sites should be upgraded for proper maintenance of the study documents was one of the recommendations.
 One of the PIs was asked to pay the compensation to patients, who did late reporting of SAE and did not pay compensation when it was related to study.
 The PI was also asked to show proofs of the paid compensations to the IEC.

-At one of the study sites, the PI was found to have been involved in various lapses, in that study as well as in multiple studies before it.
+At one of the study sites, the PI was found to have been involved in 5 various lapses, in that study as well as in multiple studies before it.
 The PI was not even a permanent employee of the institution at the time of monitoring visit.
 The study was ongoing, but the IEC was not informed about PI retirement.
+There were many 12 protocol waivers where permission of IEC was not sought , related SAE compensation not paid, number of patients included were more than the approved number.
 Hence, as per IEC functioning, it was decided that no study protocol will be reviewed by the IEC from that department for next 3 months, and the recruitment procedure for all current ongoing studies from that department would be suspended for 3 months.

 The corrective actions taken in this present study and the ones taken in the previous study by Shetty et al have been mentioned in table 2.